Quantum-Coder826/CCTeakedUsefulScripts/README.md

 # ComputerCraft
- Some useful lua scripts using ComputerCraft:Tweaked and Advanced periferals.
+ Some useful lua scripts using ComputerCraft:Tweaked and Advanced peripherals.